 -

 ALWAYS wash your hands prior to touching your piercing for ANY reason.
 Leave it alone except when cleaning.
 During the healing period, it is NOT necessary to rotate your jewelry.
-Your body will provide a natural seal and reopen the wound.
+Your body will provide a natural seal and rotating your jewelry will reopen the wound.

 -